stabilaprotocol/documentation-en/docs/api/rpc.md

 ```
 Nodes: FullNode

-Description: Update the website url of the SR.
+Description: Update the website url of the GOV.

 **14.&nbsp;Token transfer**
 ```protobuf